 HOW TO GET TO LAUTERBRUNNEN FROM WENGEN

-Wengen is a car-free village just east of Lauterbrunnen, having no cars limits options for travel from Wengen to Lauterbrunnen but there are still a few available to you.
+Wengen is a car-free village just east of Lauterbrunnen, having no car limits options for travel from Wengen to Lauterbrunnen but there are still a few available to you.

 THINGS TO DO IN LAUTERBRUNNEN

-I have put together a separate guide on the 15 Best Things To Do In Lauterbrunnen that you might like to check out.
+I have put together a separate guide on 15 AMAZING Things To Do In Lauterbrunnen that you might like to check out.

 Lauterbrunnen Valley in Summer